A Simple Guide to Japanese Sunscreen | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

-Hot and sunny summer days are fun to spend outdoors, but the Japanese know how easy it is to get burnt—that is why Japanese sunscreen is some of the best you can find on the market, and we are here to uncover what you need to know before buying some.
+Hot and sunny summer days are fun to spend outdoors, but being in the sun isn’t always fun, especially in Japan.
+That is why Japanese sunscreen is some of the best you can find on the market, and we are here to uncover what you need to know before buying.

 What You Need to Know About Japanese Sunscreen